Head of the Office

 Michael Jennewein, born and raised in Innsbruck (Austria), studied Philosophy & Economics (BA) at the University of Bayreuth in Germany and Technology Governance & Digital Transformation (MA) at Tallinn University of Technology in Estonia.

-Before joining FES Democracy of the Future, he worked as an economist at the Vienna-based think tank Momentum Institut.
-Early experience includes internships at the German NGO Lobbycontrol and at the Tyrolean representation at the EU in Brussels.
+Before joining FES Democracy of the Future, he worked as an economist at the Vienna-based progressive think tank Momentum Institut.
+Earlier experience includes internships at the German NGO Lobbycontrol and at the Tyrolean representation at the EU in Brussels.
 His research interests include inequality, globalisation, public administration, e-governance, and economic & social policy.
+At FES Democracy of the Future, he is lead project manager for the project lines Inequality & Democracy and Right-Wing Populism.

 Gloria Sack, born in Grevesmühlen (Mecklenburg-Vorpommern, Northern Germany), studied business administration at the Freie Universität Berlin with a focus on taxes and accounting.
 In July 2019, she started working at FES ROCPE in Vienna.
 As a very experienced accountant, Gloria Sack is responsible for all matters concerning financial management and controlling.